© Crown copyright 2020

 There are still opportunities to support the COVID-19 effort even more directly.

-If you are clinician considering a return to the NHS in England, Scotland and Wales or the HSC in Northern Ireland, please see:
+If you are clinician considering a return to the NHS in England, Scotland and Wales or the HSC in Northern Ireland, please see pages on:

 7. Annex A: Staying safe outside your home